What Is A Superset & Should You Bother Doing Them?

 Whether that means doing better exercises, working out hard, or faster, we all want to get as much out of our time in the gym as possible.

-And this explains why supersets are very popular with many guys that work out.
+And this explains why supersets are very popular with many people that work out.

 Even the name suggests that they are better – more super – than a traditional run-of-the-mill set.